 Many recommend taking vitamin D supplements.
 These supplements can be found in almost any corner store.
 However, the supplement that contains a high dosage of vitamin D ( 50,000 units) can only be purchased with a prescription.

 Therefore, it is crucial not to consume an excessive amount of this vitamin.
-But, a prescription for 50,000 units of this vitamin can be a great way to turn your life around.
-However, you should consider this option only if your vitamin level is too low.
+But, a prescription for 50,000 units of this vitamin can be a great way to turn our life around.
+However, we should consider this option only if our vitamin level is too low.

-Of course, to know if you have vitamin D deficiency, contact your doctor and ask for advice.
-In the meantime, you can always eat some vitamin D rich-foods like:
+Of course, to know if we have vitamin D deficiency, we should contact our doctor and ask for advice.
+In the meantime, we can always eat some vitamin D-rich foods like: